 Areas of interest

-Healthcare-acquired infections affect over 1 million of people in the US every year (5% of admissions), resulting in 100,000 deaths and an annual economic burden of 5-10 billion dollars (Peleg 2010).
-Outbreaks in healthcare facilities are often caused by Clostridium difficile and Carbapenem-resistant enterbacteriacee, multi drug-resistant organisms (MRDOs) that can be diagnosed by stool analysis.
-For these MDROs, the number of asymptomatic “source” patients is thought to greatly exceed the number of infected patients, and asymptomatic carriers can serve as the reservoir for spread to other patients.
-Current active surveillance testing requires collection of stool specimen or rectal swabs and is limited to high risk patients.
+Healthcare-acquired infections affect over 1 million people in the US every year (5% of admissions), resulting in 100,000 deaths and an annual economic burden of $5-10 billion dollars (Peleg 2010).
+Outbreaks in healthcare facilities are often caused by Clostridium difficile and Carbapenem-resistant enterobacteriaceae, multidrug-resistant organisms (MRDOs) that can be diagnosed by stool analysis.

 In humans, the gastrointestinal tract houses several trillion microbial cells, known as the gut microbiota, with great functional diversity.
-The gut microbiota is the focus of intense research for its association with a range of chronic diseases including inflammatory, autoimmune, and neurologic diseases, as well as for the effect of factors such as nutrition and drug intakes on individual health and wellbeing.
+The gut microbiota is the focus of intense research for its association with a range of diseases, as well as for the effect of factors such as nutrition and drug intake on individual health and well-being.

 Analysis of stool specimen is the foundation of microbiome investigation.
 Leveraging the Duke Microbiome Core Facility shared resource, we are conducting 16S microbiome analysis of stools from the sampling toilet as a novel tool for precision nutrition research and longitudinal tracking of host and microbiome metabolism.